 We discussed our failure and what we learned, we discussed our win and how we achieved that, lastly we talked about the points in the book to see where the STEAM letters came into play.
 All in all, it went really well.

 When we picked up our school supplies we found these super cheap crayons.
 I told my daughter no, we were not buying them.
 I was about to explain how we would just be wasting our money on cheaper crayons wishing we had picked up higher quality ones.
 However, she interrupted informing me she wanted to melt them in the oven to create new crayons.

 To be honest, I wasn’t thrilled.
 We had done it a few years ago and they were not impressed with the large round blocks of crayons.
-The little kid we gave them too was!
-Yeah for making gifts for others but I was really in a “been there done that” thinking.
+The little kid we gave them too were thrilled!
+Yes this was a positive bounus making gifts for others but I was really in a “been there done that” thinking.

 After the pendulum art project, I was hunting around on social media and this crayon melting art was everywhere.
 I almost suggested it but then remembered who I was homeschooling.